Mekhi Leacock-McLeod

-Mekhi Leacock-McLeod (born 15 September 1996) is an English professional footballer who plays as a midfielder for Haringey Borough.
+Mekhi Leacock-McLeod (born 15 September 1996) is an English professional footballer.
 He played in the Football League for Accrington Stanley.

 Career

 In June 2017, McLeod signed for Accrington Stanley on a one-year deal.
 Two months later he made his league debut for Accrington Stanley coming off the bench for Tom Dallison in a 3–2 loss against Yeovil Town.
 He was released by Accrington at the end of the 2017–18 season.

 On 22 July 2018, he signed for National League side Halifax Town.
 After only eight appearances, he was released in January 2019, and later that season played for Welling United, VCD Athletic and Coggeshall Town.
 McLeod joined Romford in November 2019.
 He later joined Haringey Borough in December 2020.

+During the 2025–26 season, McLeod played for both May & Baker and Kings Park Rangers.